laconiajs/website/docs/vs/middy.md

 ---

 Middy is a middleware engine for AWS Lambda.
 Middy has a lot of similarity with Laconia as it's trying to tackle a similar problem.
-Conceptually, Middy is more loose in term of how you are creating your Lambda handler as everything are middlewares.
+Conceptually, Middy is looser in term of how you are creating your Lambda handler as everything are middlewares.
 Laconia is introducing more structure to your Lambda handler with its core concepts.